akrausesap/personservicekubernetes/README.md

 ### Reconfigure Person Service

-To start with we need to deploy the newly created keystore to the cluster. to do so change directory to `security` and then issue the following command:
+To start with we need to deploy the newly created keystore to the cluster.
+To do so change directory to `security` and then issue the following command:

 `kubectl create secret generic kyma-certificate --from-file=personservicekubernetes.jks -n personservice`

-After that we need to create a new config map which is containing a file with all details needed to register the Person Service at the Kyma Cluster.
-If you want to know more about this step, refer to https://kyma-project.io/docs/latest/components/application-connector#details-api and the surrounding sections.
+After that you need to create a new config map which is containing a file with all details needed to register the Person Service at the Kyma Cluster.
+If you want to know more about this step, refer to https://kyma-project.io/docs/latest/components/application-connector#details-api.
 For simplicity all registration information is maintained in file `registration/registrationfile.json`.
 The contents of this file will be posted against the `/v1/metadata/services` endpoint.
 If you are running on a "real" cluster, you **must** update the `targetUrl` field in the `api` block to point to your Person Service:

 ```
 "api": {